-I am currently a Substitute Professor for General and Computational Linguistics (W3, 50%) and a Junior Research Group Leader at the Department of Linguistics at the University of Konstanz.
-I am PI in three projects: ADD-up (coordinator, ending 12/21), PSE (ending 12/21) and DeLab (starting 04/21).
+I am currently a Junior Research Group Leader at the Department of Linguistics at the University of Konstanz.
+I am PI in three projects: ADD-up (coordinator, ending 12/21), PSE (ending 12/24) and DeLab (ending 04/25).
 I am also an associate member of the Centre for Argument and Technology (ARG-tech) at the University of Dundee, UK, and the founder and head of the Steinbeis Transfer Centre 'Linguistic Data Analysis'.